top of page

 Grapevine, Texas

 Everything is bigger in Texas, including celebrations.
-With 40 days of Christmas events throughout Grapevine, it is easy to understand why the city is designated as the “Christmas Capital of Texas.”
+With 40 days of Christmas events throughout Grapevine, it is easy to understand why the city is designated the "Christmas Capital of Texas."

 Natchitoches, La.